 At this time, Clinical Psychology Post-Doctoral Residency opportunities are not available.

 If you are unsure which program is the appropriate one for which you should apply, contact VIVA Program Manager Cynthia Miller (703-799-2847, TTY 711) to complete an application and VIVA program staff will consider you for an appropriate program.

-Please do not apply unless you are taking a class requiring an internship or are completing a professional credential requiring an internship.
+Please do not apply unless you are taking a class requiring an internship or are completing a professional credential requiring an internship or residency.